getalp/WCE-LIG/README.md

 + PyYAML-3.11
 + NLTK for python 3
 + tools: see tools directory
-+ 7zip to decompress data in the input_data directory
++ 7zip to decompress data in the input_data directory (see README.md in the directories "tools" and "input_data")

 ## Repository description